yuminaa/YuminaECS/README.md

 - Optimized bitmask-based component tracking

 ## Getting started

-Simply head to [src/init.luau](src/init.luau) and copy the file onto your project.
+Simply head to the [source](yumina.luau) and copy the file onto your project.

 ## Core Concepts

 ### Entity

 - Unique identifier representing an object in the system
 - 24-bit ID with 8-bit generation counter
 - Automatically recycled when despawned

 ### Component

 - Data containers attached to entities
-- Must have an ID between 1 and 64 (32 bits × 2 bitmasks)
+- Must have an ID between 1 and 96 (32 bits × 3 bitmasks)
 - Efficiently stored in archetype-based arrays

 ### System

 - Logic that operates on entities with specific component combinations
 - Uses queries to find relevant entities

 ## Usage

 ### Basic

 ```lua
 local world = require(path.to.Yumina)
 local components = { eat = 1 }